 Throughout the next five days, my condition worsened.
 I was sneezing, and often visibly perspiring.
 The driver of the all-night bus stopped letting me inside the bus at night, because all the other homeless people who used the bus as a sleeping spot were complaining that I might be contagious.
 I told him that viral bronchitis is only contagious in the first two to three days.
 But this was to no avail.

 Then one night, something came over me.
 And this is why I now know that my life has meaning.
-I was walking by the Sequoia Station in Redwood City, wondering where to sleep that night, when suddenly I dropped down on my knees and screamed at the top of my lungs.
+Shortly after midnight, on July 17, 2016, I was walking by the Sequoia Station in Redwood City, wondering where to sleep that night, sick with a flu, and angry.
+Suddenly I dropped down on my knees and screamed at the top of my lungs:

 God!!
 If there is Anybody out there, I don’t care Who you are, or what your Name is, if you can feel me, where I’m coming from, please — I do not care about drug addiction or alcoholism, or mental illness, or being a lazy bum or a slacker or a slouch – I care about Homelessness!
 Please put an END to twelve years of totally unpredictable, totally unreliable, ANYTHING CAN HAPPEN, ANYTIME ANYWHERE HOMELESSNESS!!!
 In the name of Jesus Christ I pray –